Every week there’s a new “100 AI Tools You NEED” thread on Twitter. Most of them are demos pretending to be products.

 I lead an engineering team doing real-time data processing.
 Here are the tools that actually survived more than a week in my workflow.

-1. Claude Code — Daily Driver for Everything
+1. Claude Code — Coding Assistant

 What it does: Coding assistant that runs in your terminal.